top of page

 About Gustavo

 Gustavo Aguilar is a performer/composer/improviser and interdisciplinary artist whose awareness and engagement with new and innovative forms of art operate and encompass a wide range of traditions and media.
 His work has been called "beautiful, introspective and passionate," "thought-provoking and thoroughly fresh."
-A Brownsville, Texas native, Gustavo has performed at major festivals throughout the Americas, Europe, Asia, and the Pacific, including IRCAM's Festival Agora (Paris), the Copenhagen Jazz Festival (Denmark), the Acousmania International Festival of Electro-Acoustic Sounds (Bucharest), the Zagreb Biennale International Festival of New Music (Croatia), the Jooksan International Arts Festival (Seoul), the Green Mills Project (Melbourne), the Los Angeles Philharmonic's Green Umbrella New Music Series, RedCat Theater’s Now Festival (Los Angeles), and the American Composer's Orchestra Improvise!
+A Brownsville, Texas native, Gustavo has performed at major festivals and venues throughout the Americas, Europe, Asia, and the Pacific, including IRCAM's Festival Agora (Paris), Lincoln Center for the Performing Arts (NYC), the Copenhagen Jazz Festival (Denmark), The Getty Center (LA), the Zagreb Biennale International Festival of New Music (Croatia), the Green Mills Project (Melbourne), the Seoul Arts Center Opera House (Korea), the Los Angeles Philharmonic's Green Umbrella New Music Series, RedCat Theater’s Now Festival (Los Angeles), the Acousmania International Festival of Electro-Acoustic Sounds (Bucharest), and the American Composer's Orchestra Improvise!
 Festival (NYC).
-His sound works includes solo and collaborative releases on Acoustic Levitation Records, Circumvention Music, Edition Modern, Mode Records, Mutable Music, Nine Winds Records, Samsung-Ak, Sang-Joong-Ha Music, and TaRaGa.
-Gustavo’s solo and collaborate work has been supported by Creative Capital’s MAP Fund, Meet the Composers’ MetLife Creative Connections Grant, Arts International’s Fund for US Artist, the Los Angeles Cultural Affairs Department, and the Korean Ministry of Culture among others.
-Gustavo held the position of Composer-in-Residence with GroundWorks DanceTheater of Cleveland, Ohio for over ten years, composing and performing several of the company's early, seminal works.
-He has given master classes and lectures at universities and symposia across the United States and abroad, and is the co-editor of The Modern Percussion Revolution: Journeys of the Progressive Artist (Routledge).
-In addition to his role as Co-Artistic Director of TUG Collective, Gustavo is currently an Associate Arts Professor of Collaborative Arts at NYU Tisch School of the Arts and a member of The Forest, a cooperative percussion quintet.
+His sound works includes solo and collaborative releases on Acoustic Levitation Records, Mode Records, Circumvention Music, Edition Modern, Mutable Music, Nine Winds Records, Samsung-Ak, Sang-Joong-Ha Music, and TaRaGa.
+Gustavo’s solo and collaborative work has been supported by Creative Capital’s MAP Fund, Meet the Composers’ MetLife Creative Connections Grant, Arts International’s Fund for US Artist, the Los Angeles Cultural Affairs Department, and the Korean Ministry of Culture among others.
+He has worked closely with some of the most innovative composers and creative artist of our time, including Anthony Braxton, Nels Cline, Chaya Czernowin, Anthony Davis, Mark Dresser, Iancu Dumitrescu, Julio Estrada, Vinny Golia, Charlie Haden, Earl Howard, Kang Tae Hwan, Art Jarvinen, Anne LeBaron, Annea Lockwood, George Lewis, Mary Oliver, Liz Phillips, Roger Reynolds, and Wadada Leo Smith.
+He has given master classes and lectures across the United States and abroad and is the co-editor of The Modern Percussion Revolution: Journeys of the Progressive Artist (Routledge).
+In addition to his role as Co-Artistic Director of TUG Collective, Gustavo is currently an Associate Arts Professor at NYU Tisch School of the Arts, faculty in the MFA Art Practice program at the School of Visual Arts, and a member of The Forest, a cooperative percussion quartet.

 Bells - TUG